vincevannoort/individual-propedeuse-assessment/README.md

-# Indiviual Propedeuse Assessment
+# Individual Propedeuse Assessment
 For my last project of the first year of my study, i decided to make a timeregistration system.
-Combining the GT-511C1R (fingerprintscanner) and the DS1307 (realtimeclock) i mananaged to build a working system.
+Combining the GT-511C1R (fingerprintscanner) and the DS1307 (realtimeclock) i managed to build a working system.
 The main goal of the project was writing a library for the GT-511C1R, which should be reusable for students next year.
 The whole project is based upon a close to hardware library called 'hwlib', build by Wouter van Ooijen.

 Things included:
 - GT-511C1R library (written by myself)